 Each and every person will go through a time of suffering, but how are we, as Christians, supposed to respond in those times?
-In this video, Kelly Minter walks through a biblical response to suffering and how Jesus meets us there, even in our darkest times.
+In this video, speaker and author, Kelly Minter, walks through a biblical response to suffering and how Jesus meets us there, even in our darkest times.

 The entire video is above, and the complete transcript is below.